 The high-quality corrugating medium produced at the mill is used in cardboard boxes supplied to 25 countries worldwide.
 The material is made using prime hardwood and is stronger than other grades and uses 30 per cent recycled content.

-sectors like food and beverage, consumer goods, agriculture and electronics, we're here to meet those needs, helping our communities thrive for generations to come.
+As demand grows for renewable paper-based packaging in sectors like food and beverage, consumer goods, agriculture and electronics, we're here to meet those needs, helping our communities thrive for generations to come.